digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/implementations/daml-finance-instrument-option.rst

 - :ref:`Util <module-daml-finance-instrument-option-util-7008>`:
   Utility functions for options

-Check out the tutorial on
+Check out the page on
-:doc:`How to use the Option extension package <../../instruments/option-extension>` for a description of how to use the option extension in practice.
+:doc:`How to use the Option Instrument packages <../../instruments/option-instrument>` for a description of how to use the these instruments in practice.

 Changelog
 *********